-So our team here at Flothemes thought we’d help you out with some marketing ideas & tips, so you can keep your marketing & promotion campaigns relevant in 2019 and consequently increase your revenues and brand exposure.
+So our team here at Flothemes thought we’d help you out with some marketing ideas & tips, so you can keep your marketing & promotion campaigns relevant this year and consequently increase your revenues and brand exposure.

 1. Offline promotion

 This can make a huge difference for your business and it’s easy to implement.
 Print a stack of business cards with your details right before a wedding.
 Include on those business cards a direct URL to the gallery where you’ll be uploading all the photographs from the event.
 Share those business cards with the guest and let them know that they can view the photos on that link in a couple of weeks/months.

 Now, guests can easily find all the photos, order prints, albums or holiday cards from you directly + they have your details in case their own event is approaching.

 Even better, add an email sign up to view the photos, and you can market directly to those individuals, especially great around anniversaries and birthdays.

 Tools like Pic-Time offer you an easy & beautiful way to up-sell to your clients, their family & friends.
 It can be anything from holiday cards, large prints, albums, etc, all with a sweet promo code for extra motivation.
 Here’s how.